torvalds/linux/Documentation/process/coding-style.rst

 	}

-Heretic people all over the world have claimed that this inconsistency is ...  well ...  inconsistent, but all right-thinking people know that (a) K&R are **right** and (b) K&R are right.
+Heretic people all over the world have claimed that this inconsistency is ...  well ...  inconsistent, but all right-thinking people kyesw that (a) K&R are **right** and (b) K&R are right.
 Besides, functions are special anyway (you can't nest them in C).